explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

 Named here rather than left as `FIXME`s, because a deferral note nothing forces anyone to revisit is not a plan.

+Each of the items below was reviewed deliberately and kept, rather than simply not reached — the reasoning is recorded with each so a later reader can disagree with the judgement rather than having to reconstruct it.

 - **Hashing blocks the storage work queue.** `closeWritable()` reads and digests the finished temporary file synchronously, in 1 MiB chunks, on `NetworkStorageManager`'s work queue.
 This matches what the surrounding code already does — the existing `closeWritable()` copies the whole